joaquincamara/alchemist/README.md

 We know that sometimes you do not need all our transmutations to achieve your projects goals, so if you want to create a router without our base project, you can use just the Silver.go router library for you transmutations.

-In order to use the alchemist server library, just run:
+In order to use the alchemist server library, just run in you project folder:

 `go get github.com/joaquincamara/silver`